 At the time of a general election, pupils in the 6/5 classes participate in a mock election, forming parties, writing manifestos and campaigning for votes among the other members of the school community.

 Pupils are also aware of the role of the Royal Family within Britain, and participate in celebrations when there are significant royal events.
-For example, for her 90th birthday, the school attended a tree planting on the village green which had been organised by the Parish Council, and then participated in a street party style lunch at school.
+For example, for the Queen’s 90th birthday, the school attended a tree planting ceremony on the village green which had been organised by the Parish Council, and then participated in a street party style lunch at school.

 Our school behaviour policy involves rewards which the pupils have contributed to.

 All staff members have high expectations of the children in our school.
 The importance of laws and rules are consistently reinforced in the classroom, as well as through school assemblies.
 Pupils are taught to understand the need for laws – that they are there for individual protection, the responsibilities that this involves and the consequences when laws are broken.
 Within class, pupils may generate their own set of rules so that there is a common understanding of what is important in order for the class to be an orderly place to work.
 Pupils follow a positive behaviour policy and clearly understand the rewards and sanctions that are used.
 Assemblies and discussions in class focus on recognising right from wrong and visits from the Police and Fire Service help to reinforce these messages.
 The children in Years 5 and 6 discuss moral issues relating to their topic, and this enables them to develop their understanding of the rules of the law.
 Each year, pupils from year 6 attend the Crucial Crew event in Norfolk, meeting representatives from a range of organisations.
 Police Inspector Huddlestone speaks to Year 5 and 6 pupils every 2 years about the dangers of drugs, and the children are given a demonstration of the work of police dogs.